As widely anticipated, the FCA business interruption insurance test case is likely to go all the way to appeal at the Supreme Court.

 All policyholders whose claims have been rejected have the option of pursuing their claims to the Financial Ombudsman Service, if eligible, or the Court.
 The impact the appeal may have on any particular claim will depend on the policy wording in each case.

-We are assisting hundreds of businesses facing denials from insurers, by reviewing their policies for free.
+We are helping hundreds of businesses facing denials from insurers, by reviewing their policies for free.
 You can send us yours via this short form.
 If we think you have a claim, we’ll pursue your insurer.
 If you win, you pay us a pre-agreed fee.
 If you lose, you don’t pay anything.